orangeduck/CPP_COMPLETE/README.md

 Library
 -------

 All code is avaliable under BSD3 and contributions toward the code as a library are welcome.
-I mainly built the functionality required for brainfuck but (clearly) many more things are possible.
-And missing peices are more than welcome.
+I mainly built the functionality required for brainfuck but (clearly) many more things are possible and any missing peices are more than welcome.